 Across the board, global shipping produced 706 metric tons of CO2 in 2022, rising after a sharp decline in 2020.
 Paper production and waste are expected to double between 2010 and 2060, and the environmental impacts associated with paper waste, production and distribution are becoming more prevalent.

-“I don’t ever see it being like a replacement for like, a physical shop,” said Hanson.
+“I don’t ever see it being like a replacement for like, a physical shop,” said Sanson.
 “There’s something so nice about walking in and smelling the books, and talking to the person who’s there and that’s a whole experience, right?
 That’s something that an online service can never recreate.

 “But something that we can really do for people is to take all the aspects of that, that we possibly can, and make it as quick as possible to list and buy a book, right?
 So you can still have that experience and browse.”

-To check out OurLit CLICK HERE.
+To check out Ourlit CLICK HERE.

 Main image Canva montage of supplied image and screenshot.